 The Nohad A. Toulan School of Urban Studies & Planning offers two doctoral degree programs: the Ph.D. in Urban Studies and the Ph.D. in Urban Studies: Regional Science.
+Our doctoral students join a select group of leaders passionate about solving the major issues of today’s communities.

 Ph.D. in Urban Studies